supermarsx/whoisdigger/readme.md

 compiles the application into the `dist` folder and then invokes `@electron/packager`.
 Running `npm run build` automatically executes the `prebuild` script. `prebuild.js` installs dependencies using `npm install` if `node_modules` is missing.
+`postbuild.js` then bundles CSS using PostCSS by calling `npm run build:css`, which minifies files from `app/css` into `dist/app/css`.

 MacOS